Paradoxical reaction: Antipsychotics

-Chlorpromazine, an antipsychotic and antiemetic drug which is classed as a "major" tranquilizer, may cause paradoxical effects such as agitation, hallucinations, excitement, insomnia, bizarre dreams, aggravation of psychotic symptoms and toxic confusional states.
+Chlorpromazine, an antipsychotic and antiemetic drug which is classed as a "major" tranquilizer, may cause paradoxical effects such as agitation, hallucinations, excitement, insomnia, bizarre dreams, aggravation of psychotic symptoms and delirium.

 These may be more common in elderly dementia patients.
 The apparent worsening of dementia may be due to the anticholinergic side effects of many antipsychotics.

 Barbiturates

 Phenobarbital can cause hyperactivity in children.
 This may follow after a small dose of 20 mg, on condition of no phenobarbital administered in previous days.
-Prerequisite for this reaction is a continued sense of tension.
-The mechanism of action is not known, but it may be started by the anxiolytic action of the phenobarbital.

 Barbiturates such as pentobarbital have been shown to cause paradoxical hyperactivity in an estimated 1% of children, who display symptoms similar to the hyperactive-impulsive subtype of attention deficit hyperactivity disorder.
 Intravenous caffeine administration can return these patients' behavior to baseline levels.
-Some case reports postulate a high rate (10-20%) of paradoxical response to anesthesia in ADHD patients, though this has not been objectively corroborated in controlled studies.
+A case report proposes a high rate (10-20%) of paradoxical response to anesthesia in ADHD patients, though this has not been objectively corroborated in controlled studies.